foratlanta/foratlanta.github.io/README.md

+# Focus On Results Atlanta
-City Performance Metrics
+### City Performance Metrics
 ================
 This repository is for display and visualization of City performance data as tracked by FOR Atlanta.
-Data is stored in CSV format, and displayed dynamically using JavaScript ([more about the technologies used](wiki/Technology)).
+For more info, please [read the Wiki](https://github.com/foratlanta/performance/wiki)